 Workforce Southwest Washington brings them together.

 WSW brings these groups together to identify the regional workforce needs of specific industries and job seekers.
-This public-private team works together to obtain funding and implement strategies that help companies find and hire the workers they need and help individuals get jobs or learn new skills to obtain better jobs.
+This public-private team works together to obtain funding and implement strategies that help companies attract, hire and retain the workers they need and help individuals get jobs or learn new skills to obtain better jobs.

-Finding the right employees and providing training to existing employees so your business can grow and remain competitive can be challenging.
-If you need help with recruiting, screening and assessing candidates or upgrading the skills of your existing employees, our business services may be the answer.
+Attracting the right employees and providing training to existing employees so your business can grow and remain competitive can be challenging.
+Our business services team can help with recruiting, screening and assessing candidates or upgrading the skills of your existing employees.

 Businesses have the opportunity to strategically direct workforce investments by taking part in our targeted industry work.
 This collaboration between companies and the workforce system takes a systemic approach to employee recruitment, retention and training to design long-term solutions to meet various industries’ current and future workforce needs.

 For Job Seekers

-Whether you’re looking for your first job, have years of experience, have been laid off, or want to try something new or advance in your career, the initiatives we fund provide free services that can help you build your resume, learn interviewing skills, obtain training and education, connections to open jobs, and referrals to other services, like housing and childcare.
+Whether you’re looking for your first job, have years of experience, have been laid off, want to try something new or advance in your career, the community partners we invest in can provide free help with building your resume, interviewing skills, training and education, connections to open jobs, and referrals to services, like housing and childcare.

 - Chambers of commerce